Spirit-Guided Earth Sculpture

 CoNexioApril2019(10of12).jpg

-I am Tracy Chaplin and I’m enjoying this creative process, wherever it may lead.
-Duluth, Minnesota is my chosen home, where the land, water, and people connect to create a deeply rich and vibrant community.
-Stoneweaving is one of my creative pursuits, along with my primary work in collaborative leadership through my company, Co-Nexio.
+I am Tracy Chaplin, enjoying this creative process wherever it may lead.
+Duluth, Minnesota, is my chosen home, where the land, water, and people connect to create a deeply rich and vibrant community.
+Stoneweaving and contemplative photography are my current creative pursuits, along with my primary work in collaborative leadership through my company, Co-Nexio.

 Stoneweaver came into form while participating in a guided 100-day creativity project during the summer of 2021, to give myself permission to be creative every day.